 In the latter instance, MnTAP was established in 1984 at the University of Minnesota to develop a technical assistance program pertaining to hazardous waste.
-Under this program, the staff of professionals and students provide on-site assistance to industry by evaluating production processes, reviewing engineering plans, and making recommendations on techniques to minimize waste.
-In addition, MnTAP offers telephone and on-site consultation, a waste reduction resource bank, information dissemination, a student intern program and research awards for waste reduction projects.
-MnTAP is to be expanded to include the Pollution Prevention Assistance Program under the Minnesota Pollution Prevention Act.
+Under this program, the staff of professionals and students provide on-site assistance to industry by evaluating production processes, reviewing engineering plans, and makes recommendations on technques to minimize waste.
+In addition, MnTAP offers telephone and on-site consultation, waste reduction resource bank, information dissemination, a student intern program and research awards for waste reduction projects.143 MnTAP is to be expanded to include the Pollution Prevention Assistance Program under the Minnesota Pollution Prevention Act.